Helicopter parent: Effects

-University of Georgia professor Richard Mullendore described the rise of the cell phone as a contributing factor for helicopter parenting—having called cell phones "the world's longest umbilical cord".
+University of Georgia professor Richard Mullendore claims the mobile phone is a contributing factor for helicopter parenting.
 Some parents, for their part, point to rising college tuition costs, saying they are just protecting their investment or acting like any other consumer.
-Inter-generational research published in "The Gerontologist" observed educators and popular media lament helicopter parents who hover over their grown children, but reported "complex economic and social demands make it difficult for the Baby Boomers’ children to gain a foothold in adulthood."
+Inter-generational research published in "The Gerontologist" observed educators and popular media lament helicopter parents who hover over their grown children, but reported "complex economic and social demands make it difficult for the Baby Boomers' children to gain a foothold in adulthood".

-Clare Ashton-James, in a cross-national survey of parents, concluded "helicopter parents" reported higher levels of happiness.
-Some studies suggest overprotective, overbearing, or over-controlling parents cause long-term mental health problems for their offspring.
-The description of these mental health problems may be lifelong and its impact comparable in scale to individuals who have suffered bereavement, according to the University College London.
-According to the Medical Research Council "psychological control can limit a child’s independence and leave them less able to regulate their own behaviour".
+Clare Ashton-James, in a cross-national survey of parents, concluded that "helicopter parents" reported higher levels of happiness.
+Some studies suggest overprotective, overbearing, or over-controlling parents cause long-term mental health problems for their children.
+The description of these mental health problems may be lifelong, and their impact is comparable in scale to individuals who have suffered bereavement, according to the University College London.
+According to the Medical Research Council, "psychological control can limit a child's independence and leave them less able to regulate their own behaviour".

 According to a 2019 national poll on children's health by the C.S.
 Mott Children's Hospital at the University of Michigan, one-quarter of parents surveyed say they are the main barrier to their teen's independence by not taking the time or effort to give their teen more responsibility.
 The national survey of nearly 900 parents found most of those with kids between 14 and 18 who conceded to helicoptering said they did it because it was just easier to do things themselves.

-Although parents or proponents of helicopter parenting claim that such a restrictive and imposing parenting style may instill discipline, other analysts have claimed that there is evidence that such forms of parenting results in teenage rebellion, and may even extend into a vicenarian rebellion.
+Although parents or proponents of helicopter parenting claim that such a restrictive and imposing parenting style may instill discipline, other analysts have claimed that there is evidence that such forms of parenting result in teenage rebellion, and may even extend into a vicenarian rebellion.

 A study from Beijing Normal University found that overparenting had a detrimental effect on children's leadership skills.
-Another study from the University of Florida found that helicopter parenting was associated with more emotional problems, struggles with decision-making and worse academic performance in a group of 500 students.
+Another study from the University of Florida found that helicopter parenting was associated with more emotional problems, struggles with decision-making, and worse academic performance in a group of 500 students.

-In other languages
+Statistics showed that when college students remained at home and had fewer siblings, over-parenting was more prevalent.
+Furthermore, parental participation, although not over-parenting, was linked to poorer confidence in students and unfavorable reactions to working situations.

-In Sweden, parents that would be considered helicopter parents in the English-speaking world are instead referred to as curlingföräldrar ("curling parents").
+Moreover, there are several college-related circumstances for the student that are connected to over-parenting.
+For instance, over-parenting is linked to more detrimental results, for example, poorer self-efficacy, whereas parental participation is linked to more favorable results for students, like as better social self-efficacy and graduate school goals.